List of Arrested Development characters: Mr. Bananagrabber

 Mr. Bananagrabber is a Hamburglar-inspired character invented by Gob.

 Mr. Bananagrabber was conceived by Gob after his brother, Michael Bluth, told him that he could not have a free Bluth Banana.
 Dejected, Gob decides to get a candy apple at one of the other shops on the boardwalk.
 When Gob bites into the candy apple, it breaks his tooth and Gob develops a whistle anytime he says a word with an "s" in it (a key characteristic of Bananagrabber).
 Gob and Michael then meet again, and Michael says Gob can have a free Bluth Banana and in exchange, Gob gives Michael the animation rights to Mr. Bananagrabber (Michael makes Mr. Banana Grabber look a lot like Gob from his hair, to his missing-tooth whistle, to his Segway.
 When Gob sees the commercial, he says "I never should have given up animation rights.").

-Mr. Bananagrabber appeared on the episode of Sit Down, Shut Up! in a nightmare/flashback sequence.
+Mr. Bananagrabber appeared in Season 4, Episode 13: Sit Down, Shut Up! in a nightmare/flashback sequence.

 Michael Bluth discussing the Mr. Bananagrabber character: "I guess it would just be a guy who, you know, grabs bananas and runs.
 Or a banana that grabs things.
 I don't know.
 Why would a banana grab another banana?
 I mean those are the kind of questions I don't want to answer."

 Mr. Bananagrabber's first appearance was in "Charity Drive".
 At the end of the episode, we see the first incarnation of Mr. Bananagrabber as an animated character.
 The short animation clip scene was designed and animated by Evan Spiridellis, one half of the animation duo JibJab.

 Mr. Bananagrabber also appears briefly in the episodes "Whistler's Mother", "The Immaculate Election" and "Spring Breakout", as well as a brief cameo in the main titles of the "Scandalmakers" program, as seen in season 2.
 Although images do not exist, a Mrs. and Baby-Bananagrabber are mentioned by Gob.

 Like Gob, Mr. Bananagrabber rides around on a Segway human transporter, which is referred to as "Gob's scooter" on the show.